Craniopagus twins: Tatiana and Krista

 Thalamo-cortico-thalamic circuits are the looped neural pathways that connect the thalamus to the cerebral cortex, and then the cerebral cortex back to the thalamus.
-Because the thalamus is mainly responsible for relaying sensory messages from the body to the brain, it is possible that there is a lot of overlap between the twins’ sensory reception and the actual response it creates within the brain.
+Because the thalamus is mainly responsible for relaying sensory messages from the body to the brain, it is possible that there is a lot of overlap between the twins' sensory reception and the actual response it creates within the brain.
 One study examines this by studying the thalamus when it is at a persistent vegetative state that is when the patient is awake but not conscious.
 This study proved that the cortical activity on its own is not conscious and that all the activity between the loops of the thalamus, the cerebral cortex and the thalamus itself are all conscious actions.
 Another study of the thalamus reaffirms that the thalamus does not answer yes/no questions but instead acts as a mediator between different parts of the cerebral cortex and systemic sensory reception.

 These loops actually may account for the relationship between Tatiana and Krista.
 At the neuronal level, communication is dense network of neurons linked between themselves and the coordinator (in this case the thalamus) that finally sends a message to the cortex.
 On top of this, there are links between the cortex that send messages back through the coordinator and finally to the rest of the body.
-The brain's ability to function through loops and circuits is a good model to explain why Tatiana “consciously” feels what Krista is “physically” experiencing.
+The brain's ability to function through loops and circuits is a good model to explain why Tatiana consciously feels what Krista is physically experiencing.
 Additionally there is some level of synchronization between the two twins.
-Another study found that for craniopagus twins, their connection to each other is comparable to our normal appendages and that their bodies have obvious overlapping physically and psychologically.
+Another study found that for craniopagus twins, their connection to each other is comparable to our normal appendages and that their bodies have obvious overlap physically and psychologically.
 Because most cases of craniopagus twins are unique, the research outlining general connections between craniopagus twins is limited.
 However, this example provides insight into the effects of a union between twins who essentially share the same sensory relay system in the thalamus.